binaries/usersnap-rails/README.md

 *= require usersnap_rails
 ```

-Or if your css manifest file is .scss
+Or if your manifest file is .scss
 ```
 @import "usersnap_rails";
 ```